Why your financial adviser should not be your friend

 This is how traditional direct salespeople have always operated – on your time, at your expense.

-Or - do you want a financial professional who will help you reach your goals?
+Do you want a financial professional who will help you reach your goals?

 Do you want a doctor who tells you what’s wrong and then cures you?